statgen/locuszoom/assets/docs/interactivity_tutorial.md

   match: { send: '{{namespace[access]}}target', receive: '{{namespace[access]}}target' },
   color: [
     {
-      field: 'lz_highlight_match', // When a match is detected, it is tagged with a special field name that can be used to trigger custom rendering
+      field: 'ls_is_match', // When a match is detected, it is tagged with a special field name that can be used to trigger custom rendering
       scale_function: 'if',
       parameters: {
         field_value: true,